omeka/omeka-s-enduser/docs/modules/extracttext.md

 ## Languages

-Extract Texts extractors, particularly Tesseract and optical character recognition, are configured to recognize English text by default.
+Extract Text's extractors, particularly Tesseract's optical character recognition, are configured to recognize English text by default.
 To set other languages for recognition, [see the Readme](https://github.com/omeka-s-modules/ExtractText){target=_blank}.

 ## Other configuration options